IMEDEA/mitogenomics/README.md

 **The example script can be run using the following example:**

+Copy and paste the next example in your terminal (~/mitogenomics)

 ```
 ./aln2tbl.py -f ./example/input/Hyalella_solida_assembly_manually_curated.fas -g ./example/input/forward_genes.txt -c 5 > Hyalella_solida_feature_table.tbl
 ```